Good customer service creates happy and loyal customers.

 Something as simple as a follow-up ruins the entire customer experience, which, according to research by Walker2020, is one of top factors for doing business with a company.

-You can do it by phone, a letter, or even in person, but the most effective way is to follow up through email.
+You can do it by phone, a letter, or even in person, but the most effective way to follow up is by email.

 Email is quick to send, you can easily track comments and feedback, and best of all, it’s scalable.
 Whether you follow up with a select handful of clients, or have thousands of customers to contact, you can do it all by simply using good old fashioned email.

-To help you get the most out of the email as a customer follow-up channel, we’ve prepared 4 easy-to-use templates that you can copy and start using in your business today.
+To help you send a successful follow up email to a prospect or customer, we’ve prepared 9 templates that you can copy and start using in your business today, including two email examples used by Apple.

 Each template covers a specific part of the customer follow-up process, so you can choose the templates that best fit the needs of your business.